typelevel/cats/_tut/freemonad.md

 The previous examples used a effectful natural transformation.
 This works, but you might prefer folding your `Free` in a "purer" way.

-Using an immutable `Map`, it's impossible to write a Natural Transformation using `foldMap` because you would need to know the previous state of the `Map` and you don't have it.
+Using an immutable `Map`, it's impossible to write a natural transformation using `foldMap` because you would need to know the previous state of the `Map` and you don't have it.
 For this, you need to use the lower level `fold` function and fold the `Free[_]` by
 yourself: